Greta Thunberg slams COP26 as 'greenwashing' failure | DW | 05.11.2021

 But environmental groups doubted the pledge, suggesting that especially richer countries often fail to live up to their promises.

-The UN estimated that under the proposed climate action plans the earth would warm up by 2.7 degrees Celsius this century.
+The UN has estimated that under the proposed climate action plans the Earth would warm by 2.7 degrees Celsius (4.9 degrees Fahrenheit) this century.

-"Youth have brought critical urgency to the talks," Greenpeace International Executive Director Jennifer Morgan said.
+"Youth have brought critical urgency to the talks," said Jennifer Morgan, executive director of Greenpeace International.
 "They have emphasized what is at stake for young people if the gap to 1.5 C is not closed."

-"World leaders are obviously scared of the truth, yet no matter how hard they try, they cannot escape it," 18-year-old Thunberg said.
+"World leaders are obviously scared of the truth, yet no matter how hard they try, they cannot escape it," said Thunberg.

 jc/msh (AFP, Reuters, AP)